Private tutors work with students to enhance their learning across different subjects and prepare them for educational qualifications and tests

 - learn how curriculum and exam regulations affect tutors' work

-- access webinars and conferences to help promote the value of private tutors for educational and professional requirements.
+- access events, webinars and conferences to help promote the value of private tutors for educational and professional requirements.

 As you gain more experience in helping students prepare for qualifications and tests or improve their learning, your reputation will grow.
 Tutoring can be a competitive arena, but by developing effective approaches and building up a proven track record of success, you can increase your tuition fees and your customer base, and earn more money.